Species-theoretic foundations of perturbative quantum field theory: Perturbative Algebraic Quantum Field Theory

 \part{Perturbative Algebraic Quantum Field Theory}

 We now apply the general theory we have developed to the case of a real scalar quantum field on a Minkowski spacetime, as described by pAQFT (pAQFT deals more generally with perturbative Yang-Mills gauge theory on curved spacetimes).
-Mathematically, the important extra property is a causal structure on $V$, which allows one to impose causal factorization.
+Mathematically, the important extra property is a causal structure on the vector space of decorations $V$, which allows one to impose causal factorization.

 Our references for pAQFT are \cite{dutfred00}, \cite{rejzner2016pQFT}, \cite{dutsch2019perturbative}, \cite{perturbative_quantum_field_theory}.
 We mainly adopt the notation and presentation of \cite{perturbative_quantum_field_theory}.
-Key features of pAQFT are its local (sheaf-theoretic) approach, the use of adiabatic switching of interaction terms to avoid IR-divergences, and the interpretation of (re)normalization as the extension of distributions to the fat diagonal.
+Key features of pAQFT are its local, i.e. sheaf-theoretic, approach, the (closely related) use of adiabatic switching of interaction terms to avoid IR-divergences, and the interpretation of renormalization as the extension of distributions to the fat diagonal to avoid UV-divergences.
 It provides a rigorous mathematical framework in which to consider the Wilsonian cutoff.